usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.3 Authenticator Assurance Level 3

 AAL3 provides very high confidence that the claimant controls authenticator(s) bound to the subscriber's account.
 Authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
-AAL3 authentication SHALL use a hardware-based cryptographic authenticator and an authenticator that provides verifier impersonation resistance — the same device MAY fulfill both these requirements.
+AAL3 authentication SHALL use a hardware-based cryptographic authenticator and an authenticator that provides verifier-impersonation resistance — the same device MAY fulfill both these requirements.
 In order to authenticate at AAL3, claimants SHALL prove possession and control of [two distinct authentication factors](sp800-63-3.html#mfa-definition) through secure authentication protocol(s).
 [Approved cryptographic](sp800-63-3.html#approved) techniques are required.

 #### <a name="aal3types"></a>4.3.1 Permitted Authenticator Types